- INSIDE ATHLETICS

 Loyola women's soccer won its 10th MAAC title on November 4, 2012, beating Marist College, 2-1.

-Entering his fourth season with the Greyhounds, Dave Nesbitt has been a very successful high school and club soccer coach in the State of Maryland for the last 20 years.
+Entering his fifth season with the Greyhounds, Dave Nesbitt has been a very successful high school and club soccer coach in the State of Maryland for the last 20 years.

 For 17 seasons, he served as the head coach of the boy's soccer team at Wilde Lake High School.
 During his tenure, he coached the Wildcats to the Maryland Class 1A state championship in 1991 and the Maryland Class 3A state title in 1997.
 Under his guidance, Wilde Lake reached the state championship game in 1993, 1995 and 1996.